acts-project/acts/docs/core/track_fitting.md

 To be able to evaluate the approximation of the Bethe-Heitler distribution for different materials and thicknesses, the individuall gaussian components (weight, mean, variance of the ratio $E_f/E_i$) are parameterized as polynomials in $x/x_0$.
 The default parameterization uses 6 components and 5th order polynomials.

 For small $x/x_0$ the {class}`Acts::BetheHeitlerApprox` only returns a one-component mixture or no change at all.
-When loading custom parameterizations, it is possible to specify one for high momentum and one for low $x/x_0$.
+When loading a custom parameterization, it is possible to specify different parameterizations for high and for low $x/x_0$.
 The thresholds are currently not configurable.